Supervisor/meld3/README.txt

   its children to HTML.
 This feature was inspired by and based on code Ian Bicking.
 By default, the serialization will include a 'loose' HTML DTD doctype (this can be overridden with the doctype= argument).
-"Empty" shortcut elements such as "<div/>" will be converted to a balanced pair of tags e.g. "<div></div>".
+"Empty" shortcut elements such as '<div/>' will be converted to a balanced pair of tags e.g. '<div></div>'.
 But some HTML tags (defined as per the HTML 4 spec as area, base, basefont, br, col, frame, hr, img, input, isindex, link, meta, param) will not be followed with a balanced ending tag; only the beginning tag will be output.
 Additionally, "boolean" tag attributes will not be followed with any value.
 The "boolean" tags are selected, checked, compact, declare, defer, disabled, ismap, multiple, nohref, noresize, noshade, and nowrap.
-So the XML input "<input type="checkbox" checked="checked"/>" will be turned into "<input type="checkbox" checked>".
-Additionally, 'script' and 'style' tags will not have their contents escaped (e.g. so "&" will not be turned into &amp; when it's iside the textual content of a script or style tag.)::
+So the XML input '<input type="checkbox" checked="checked"/>' will be turned into '<input type="checkbox" checked>'.
+Additionally, 'script' and 'style' tags will not have their contents escaped (e.g. so "&" will not be turned into '&amp;' when it's iside the textual content of a script or style tag.)::

     import sys